 Anna Grasskamp’s research focuses on artistic exchanges between China and Europe in visual and material culture of the early modern period.
 While her previous work investigated transcultural framing strategies her current interest lies in the study of maritime material culture in a global context.

 Anna Grasskamp, Monica Juneja, eds.
-EurAsian Matters: China, Europe and the Transcultural Object, 1600-1800, Transcultural Research – Heidelberg Studies on Asia and Europe in a Global Context (Berlin: Springer, 2018).
+EurAsian Matters: China, Europe and the Transcultural Object, 1600-1800, Transcultural Research – Heidelberg Studies on Asia and Europe in a Global Context (Cham: Springer, 2018).

 Includes: Monica Juneja, Anna Grasskamp, “EurAsian Matters: An Introduction,” in EurAsian Matters: China, Europe and the Transcultural Object, 1600-1800, eds.
 Anna Grasskamp and Monica Juneja, Transcultural Research – Heidelberg Studies on Asia and